 Canada is part of North America and one of the largest countries in the world.
-Spanning almost 10 million square kilometers there are many different regions including The Rocky Mountains, The Arctic, The Canadian Shield, The Great Lakes and The St Lawrence Lowlands.
-Home to Niagara Falls, national parks, beaches, islands, volcanoes and a few big cities; you will find a little bit of everything while backpacking Canada.
+Spanning almost 10 million square kilometers, there are many different regions including The Rocky Mountains, The Arctic, The Canadian Shield, The Great Lakes, and The St Lawrence Lowlands.
+Home to Niagara Falls, national parks, beaches, islands, volcanoes, and a few big cities; you will find a little bit of everything in Canada.

 How To Get There

 Because Canada is so big, you will find many routes in and out of the country.
 Be sure to know all of your options before booking a flight or picking a border crossing.
 Check the Canadian Government’s website to determine if you need a visa or eTA (electronic travel authorization) before you depart.

 Best Time To Travel

 This will widely vary depending on where you go and what you plan to do.
 Southern areas will have a milder climate year-round with four distinct seasons.
 Northern parts of Canada endure a very dark and cold winter.
 This is followed by a warm summer with up to 20 hours of sunlight per day.
 Depending on your desired activities, you can find things to do any time of year while traveling through Canada.
 The seasons are:

 Average Daily Budget

 Our average daily budget was $155 CAD ($115 USD) per person per day.
 This estimate is based on staying in an Airbnb or budget hotel and taking public transit.
 If you plan to rent a car and stay in nice hotels you can expect your budget to increase substantially.